Sterc/mediamanager/README.md

 ## Installation
 1. Install the package through package management by uploading the latest version from the _packages folder.
 2. You have to enable the Media Manager per MediaSource.
-Go to the top-menu "Media" -> "Media Sources" -> "Create property" and set the Textfield value to "1"
+Go to the top-menu "Media" -> "Media Sources" -> "Create property": Name=mediamanagerSource, Type=Textfield, Value=1
 3. Now enable it per user by editing a user: "Manage" -> "Users" -> Edit a user -> "Settings" -> "Create new" and set the key and/or name to "media_sources_id" and set the value to the ID of the Media Source you just enabled.

 That's it, have fun!